-- Immediately schedule an appointment with Susan Wood, Education Counselor - swood@uca.edu or 450-5526 and fill out an "Intent to Return to the Nursing Major" form (Appendix C).
-Ms. Wood will assist students to develop a proposal for an alternate plan of study. - After meeting with Ms. Wood, submit the "Intent to Return" form and the proposed alternate plan of study to the Undergraduate Program Coordinator (Dr. Julie Meaux, DHSC # 131) no later than 3 business days after University grades are posted for the semester. - Final approval of the alternate plan of study will be made by Dr. Susan Gatto, School of Nursing Director, based on available resources.
+- o recommend an alternate plan of study for progression to graduation in the BSN program if the student is planning to return. - o refer to the UCA Advising center if the student is planning to change majors. - Final approval of an alternate plan of study will be made by Dr. Susan Gatto, School of Nursing Director, based on available resources.
 Readmission is neither automatic nor guaranteed and will be contingent on both program and individual factors. - A student may be allowed to repeat a course two (2) times (if failed once and withdrew once).
 Upon the third attempt, the student must achieve a completion grade of a "C" or above.